-Medicines, in the form of eye drops or pills, are the most common early treatment for glaucoma.
-Some medicines cause the eye to make less fluid.
+Medicines, in the form of eye drops or pills, are the most common early glaucoma treatment.
+Some glaucoma medicines cause the eye to make less fluid.
 Others lower pressure by helping fluid drain from the eye.
 Before you begin glaucoma treatment, tell your eye care and glaucoma specialist about other medicines you may be taking.
 Sometimes the drops can interfere with the way other medicines work.
 Glaucoma medicines may be taken several times a day.
 Most people have no problems.
-However, some medicines can cause headaches or other side effects.
+However, some glaucoma medicines can cause headaches or other side effects.
 For example, drops may cause stinging, burning, and redness in the eyes.
-Many drugs are available to treat glaucoma.
-If you have problems with one medicine, tell your eye care professional.
-Treatment with a different dose or a new drug may be possible.
+Many drugs are available for glaucoma treatment.
+If you have problems with one glaucoma medicine, tell your glaucoma specialist.
+Glaucoma treatment with a different dose or a new drug may be possible.
 Because glaucoma often has no symptoms, people may be tempted to stop taking or may forget to take their medicine.
 You need to use the drops or pills as long as they help control your eye pressure.
-Regular use is very important.
-If you are unsure of how to use your eye drops, ask your eye doctor to show you how to correctly put them in your eye.
+Regular use of your glaucoma medicine is very important.
+If you are unsure of how to use your eye drops, ask your glaucoma specialist to show you how to correctly put them in your eye.

 Glaucoma laser trabeculoplasty helps fluid drain out of the eye.
 Your glaucoma specialist may suggest this step at any time.
-In many cases, you need to keep taking glaucoma drugs after this procedure.
+In many cases, you need to keep taking glaucoma medicine after this procedure.

 Like any surgery, glaucoma laser surgery can cause side effects, such as inflammation.
 Your doctor may give you some drops to take home for any soreness or inflammation inside the eye.
-You need to make several follow-up visits to have your eye pressure monitored.
-If you have glaucoma in both eyes, only one eye will be treated at a time.
+You need to make several follow-up visits with your glaucoma specialist to have your eye pressure monitored.
+If you have glaucoma in both eyes, only one eye will receive glaucoma laser surgery at a time.
 Laser treatments for each eye will be scheduled several days to several weeks apart.
-Studies show that laser surgery is very good at reducing the pressure in some patients.
+Studies show that glaucoma laser surgery is very good at reducing the pressure in some patients.
 However, its effects can wear off over time.
-The glaucoma specialists at Silk Vision may suggest further treatment.
+The glaucoma specialists at Silk Vision may suggest further glaucoma treatment.

 Conventional Glaucoma Surgery

 Conventional glaucoma surgery makes a new opening for the fluid to leave the eye.
-Your doctor may suggest this treatment at any time.
-Conventional surgery often is done after medicines and glaucoma laser surgery has failed to control pressure.
-Conventional surgery is performed in an eye clinic or hospital.
+Your glaucoma specialist may suggest this glaucoma treatment at any time.
+Conventional surgery often is done after glaucoma medicines and glaucoma laser surgery has failed to control pressure.
+Conventional glaucoma surgery is performed in an eye clinic or hospital.
 The glaucoma specialists at Silk Vision can perform this procedure for you.
-Before the surgery, you will be given medicine to help you relax.
+Before the glaucoma surgery, you will be given medicine to help you relax.
 Your doctor will make small injections around the eye to numb it.
 A small piece of tissue is removed to create a new channel for the fluid to drain from the eye.

-For several weeks after the surgery, you must put drops in the eye to fight infection and inflammation.
-These drops will be different from those you may have been using before surgery.
+For several weeks after the glaucoma surgery, you must put drops in the eye to fight infection and inflammation.
+These drops will be different from those you may have been using before your glaucoma surgery.

-As with laser surgery, conventional surgery is performed on one eye at a time.
+As with glaucoma laser surgery, conventional surgery is performed on one eye at a time.
 Usually, the operations are four to six weeks apart.
-Conventional surgery is about 60 to 80 percent effective at lowering eye pressure.
-If the new drainage opening narrows, a second operation may be needed.
+Conventional glaucoma surgery is about 60 to 80 percent effective at lowering eye pressure.
+If the new drainage opening narrows, a second glaucoma surgery may be needed.
 Conventional glaucoma surgery works best if you have not had previous eye surgery, such as a cataract operation.

 What is the iStent?

-High IOP (intraocular pressure) is the only known controllable factor when treating glaucoma, and is also the #1 risk factor in glaucoma patients.
+High IOP (intraocular pressure) is the only known controllable factor during glaucoma treatment, and is also the #1 risk factor in glaucoma patients.
 High IOP is commonly caused by a reduction in aqueous outflow in the trabecular meshwork of the eye, which is located near the base of the cornea.
-One product, the iStent, represents a huge advancement in the treatment of high IOP related to glaucoma, and we are pleased to offer this treatment option at the Silk Vision and Surgical Center at our three locations in Alexandria, Annandale or Manassas.
+One product, the iStent, represents a huge advancement in the treatment of high IOP related to glaucoma, and we are pleased to offer this glaucoma treatment option at the Silk Vision and Surgical Center at our three locations in Alexandria, Annandale or Manassas.

 The iStent is the smallest known, FDA-approved medical device; made of titanium and only 120 microns in diameter, the iStent is used to create a permanent opening in the eye’s trabecular meshwork, allowing fluid to pass through and flow into Schlemm’s canal.
 This increases aqueous outflow through the eye’s normal pathway, decreasing high intraocular pressure (IOP).